tju01/lm-eval-for-chat-models/chat-templates.md

 Thanks!
 Some more please, it's not enough.<|im_end|>
 ```

-While the vast majority of chat models use a chat template that just involves some simple string concatenation like this, **[some models](https://huggingface.co/openchat/openchat#conversation-template) require working on a token level** due to the `tokenize(A) + tokenize(B) != tokenize(A + B)` problem.
-A correct implementation also needs to take this into account.

 # 2. Implementation

 ## 2.1 Option for user to specify the chat template